RWTH-EBC/TEASER/README.md

 RWTH Aachen University.

 This GitHub page will be used to further develop the library and make it available under the
 [MIT License](https://github.com/RWTH-EBC/TEASER/blob/master/License.md).

-If you have any questions regarding TEASER feel free to contact us at teaser@eonerc.rwth-aachen.de.
+If you have any questions regarding TEASER feel free to contact us at [ebc-teaser@eonerc.rwth-aachen.de](ebc-teaser@eonerc.rwth-aachen.de).

 ### License